Columbia River Belt Line 7: Long-term restoration

 In 2004, Coombs began experiencing failing health, and he contacted another rail fan, Chris Baldo, about purchasing the engine before his death.
-Baldo agreed to purchase No. 7, and with the help of a young rail apprentice, Scott Wickert, No. 7's frame and running gear were moved to the recently established Oregon Coast Scenic Railroad in Garibaldi, Oregon for repairs.
+Baldo agreed to purchase No. 7, and with the help of a young rail apprentice, Scott Wickert, No. 7's frame and running gear were moved to the recently established Oregon Coast Scenic Railroad (OSCR) in Garibaldi, Oregon for repairs.
 The boiler and tender were moved to Chehalis, Washington to undergo an extensive rebuilding process.
 Baldo also had an exact replica of No. 7's original wooden cab made from scratch.
 During the restoration, it was decided to revert the engine to its CRBL livery with its "Skookum" name, but also having it retain its road-number 7.
 Years later, on December 15, 2014, the rebuilt boiler was moved to Garibaldi by truck, and the next day, it was lifted and reunited with the frame.
 The tender was also moved to an Oregon Coast engine house in Tillamook for temporary storage.

 In January 2018, McCloud Railway locomotive 25 towed Skookum's tender from Tillamook to Garibaldi, and the following day, the tender was reunited with No. 7.
 In October 2018, No. 7 was test fired and was steamed up for the first time in nearly 69 years, and on behalf of Pete Lerro, it took part in a public photo charter alongside McCloud Railway 25 and Polson Logging Co.
 2. During the charter, however, Skookum was experiencing some timing issues with the engineer side low pressure steam chest, and this prevented the Mallet from traveling any further from the Garibaldi engine shed.
 Once the Pete Lerro charter ended, No. 7 was moved back inside the engine shed, and crews began examining the engine's running gear.
 The discovered timing issue originated in the high pressure eccentric valves.
 This was fixed with new keys being made and installed for the eccentric valves.
 In December, Skookum was steamed up again for a test run, and it ran under its own power without incident.